-Finished designing my own VR Gunstock PDW / RIFLE MK4 for Oculus Rift-S and QUEST.
-You can purchase the STL files from the link below if you want to 3d print your own VR Rifle.
+I’ve finished designing my own VR Gunstock PDW / RIFLE MK4 for Oculus Rift-S and QUEST.
+You can buy the STL files from the link below if you want to 3d print your own VR Rifle.

 For a more realistic look I’ve added a couple of details like picatinny rails on the top and both sides.
 At the bottom there are 3 holes to add a sling.
 You can use whichever suits you better.
 I use a sling from my old laptop bag.

 I’ve tried to use only materials that you can get from european home improvement markets like OBI Baumarkt, V-Baumarkt, Bauhaus, etc. The pipes may differ in outer diameter from 21.3mm up to 21.6mm.
 The holes in the designed parts are 21.7mm.
 Use galvanized pipes to avoid rust corrosion over time.

 Bill of materials:

 1x 1/2″ pipe length= 400mm (outer diameter 21.6mm) galvanized